-If you’ve worked in web development, however, you know how critical it can be to have access to an FTP, even just to update one small file.
-A VPN makes this possible.
+If you’ve worked in web development, however, you know how critical it can be to login via an FTP client, even just to update one small file.
+A good travel VPN makes this possible.

 I go to great lengths not to abuse the VPN in these circumstances, because I do think the restrictions are often there for a good reason.
 But sometimes in order to make headway, I just need to update one small file, and being able to do so avoids a lot of frustration.

 With that said, there are coffee shops that block the use of VPNs outright, making it virtually impossible to bypass their restrictions.
 I understand why they do it, but I don’t agree with this hardline approach.